rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 stop
 ```

-Now, John is smiling at you while he passes running by!
+John is smiling at you while he passes running by!

 He started at 0 by stepping and increasing his speed progressively until 10 km/h.
 He is running !

 After 20 mins running he will stop.

 The important message here is the process.
-The alegory shows a basic principle of software development.
-We need to tell a story to a computer using a short language.
+Developers will tell a story (running) with simple actions (step, speed) and logical flow (repeat, if, until).
+Because of that, they have to hold both the big picture and the details in their thoughts.

 We may kill some Johns along the way to proof our story.
 After some tries, we hopefully get it right.